alok-kumar25/Task-Manager/README.md

 ### Authentication

 - The application uses JWT (JSON Web Token) for user authentication.
-- After registering or logging in, the server sends a JWT token, which should be saved in the local storage of the frontend.
+- After registering or logging in, the server sends a JWT token, which is saved in the local storage of the frontend.
 - The token is sent with API requests to authorize the user.

 ## Usage